import math

 [docs]

-Modifies a car parameter given its name and new value.
+"""Modify a car parameter given its dotted name and new value.

 Parameters